 In 2015 she was awarded with a Doctoral Scholarship at the Media and Memory Research Initiative of the University of Hull (UK) where she is contributing to the discussion around knowledge discovery in creative archives and leading the development of a web app -net.wanderingliquen.com- that is being build collaboratively to enable feminist engagements with archives and new models of history.
 In 2015 she also participated at the conference "Feminist Research Methodologies: Challenges and Negotiations" at Sheffield Hallam University and started collaborating as undergraduate trainer at the School of Drama, Music, and Screen of University of Hull.

 In 2016 she presented her research project "A user experience approach to the politics of information design" at Signal/Noise: A FemTechNet conference on pedagogy, technology and transdisciplinarity at the University of Michigan and participated in the elaboration of the report "Making Labour Advocacy Urgent: Tactics and issue Rhetorics in the Worker's Rights Issue Space" at the CUHK Research Summit: Digital Methods & Social Development at the Chinese University of Hong Kong.
 In 2017 she was invited to give a talk about creative archives and critical perspectives on UX design and research and present her work at the ACCUMULATION TECHNOLOGIES: DATABASES AND 'OTHER' ARCHIVES, an international symposium focused on archival practices conducted within the framework of the Research Project Global Art Archive (GAA), and organized by Art Globalization Interculturality (AGI) and the Faculty of Geography and History of the University of Barcelona.

-She is also a local project coordinator for Art+Feminism, a global campaign to improve content about feminism and the arts in Wikipedia.
+She is also Regional Ambassador for the Art+Feminism, a global campaign to improve content about feminism and the arts in Wikipedia.